romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 <sup>1</sup> Instituto Andaluz de Ciencias de la Tierra (IACT/CSIC);
 <sup>2</sup> Universidad de Oviedo

-*Version updated on 11/09/24*
+*Version updated on 12/09/24*

 ## 1. Introduction

 The Cabo Ortegal Complex is known to the mantle community for its ultramafic massifs that preserve some of the best outcrops of pyroxenite among orogenic massifs worldwide (**Fig_layered-pyroxenites-1**).
 The main objective of this two-day excursion is to showcase some of these outcrops, which belong to the high-pressure (HP), high-temperature (HT) units, and get an overview of the geology of the complex.

-- On the first day, we will focus on the mantle rocks exposed in the largest and most lithologically heterogeneous massif of *Herbeira*.
+- The first day focusses on the mantle rocks exposed in the largest and most lithologically heterogeneous massif of *Herbeira*.
-- On the second day, we will cover the main petrological and structural features of other HP-HT units of the complex (granulites and eclogites).
+- The second day covers the main petrological and structural features of other HP-HT units of the complex (granulites and eclogites).

 <img src="cabo-ortegal/fieldguide_figures/layered-pyroxenites-herbeira.jpg"
-style="max-width: 100%; max-height: 500px; height: auto;"/>
+style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_layered-pyroxenites-1**.
 Layered pyroxenites and dunites in the *Herbeira* massif of the Cabo Ortegal Complex ([Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064)).